AustralianBioCommons/how-to-guide-template-test/index.md

 toc: false
 ---

+## Usage instructions for template

+{% include callout.html type="warning" content="Delete this section before publishing your content." %}

-> **Before you start using this template repository**
+### About this template

-> This template is intended to house material for step-by-step guides and other associated documentation that support the reuse of bioinformatics tools, workflows and data on Australian compute systems and infrastructure.
+This template is intended to house material for step-by-step guides and other associated documentation that support the reuse of bioinformatics tools, workflows and data on Australian compute systems and infrastructure.

-> The template aims to:
+The template aims to:
->- Reduce time spent creating guides by providing a standard structure to develop and maintain guidance material; and,
+- Reduce time spent creating guides by providing a standard structure to develop and maintain guidance material; and,
->- Allow linking to Zenodo, and DOIs for each release
+- Allow linking to Zenodo, and creation of DOIs for each release.
+More information is [available in GitHub docs](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).

-> To start using this template:
+### To start using this template

-> 1. Consult the instructions in [**contributing.md**](/docs/contributing.md).
+1. Consult the instructions in [**contributing.md**](/docs/contributing.md).
-> 2. Review the structure of the [**guide_template**](/docs/guide_template.md).
+2. Review the structure of the [**guide_template**](/docs/guide_template.md).
-> 3. Update the title for your guide in the [markdown header for this page](https://github.com/AustralianBioCommons/how-to-guide-template/blob/main/index.md?plain=1#L2): this will be the title for the deployed web page.
+3. Update the title for your guide in the [markdown header for this page](https://github.com/AustralianBioCommons/how-to-guide-template/blob/main/index.md?plain=1#L2): this will be the title for the deployed web page.
-> 4. Make sure all How-to Guide documents are added to the [**/docs**](https://github.com/AustralianBioCommons/how-to-guide-template/tree/main/docs) directory: this is to ensure proper functionality and organisation of the repository should you wish to add more than one guide document.
+4. Make sure all How-to Guide documents are added to the [**/docs**](https://github.com/AustralianBioCommons/how-to-guide-template/tree/main/docs) directory: this is to ensure proper functionality and organisation of the repository should you wish to add more than one guide document.
-> 5. Update the licence, if needed, to another open source option (it is currently Apache Version 2.0): visit [https://choosealicense.com/](https://choosealicense.com/) for more information.
+5. Update the licence, if needed, to another open source option (it is currently Apache Version 2.0): visit [https://choosealicense.com/](https://choosealicense.com/) for more information.
-> 6. Don't forget to add to the `About` and `Acknowledgments` sections below.
+6. Don't forget to add to the `About` and `Acknowledgments` sections below.
-> 7. You can also add navigation tiles that link to each guide page: see the `Guide sections` instructions below for more information.
+7. You can also add navigation tiles that link to each guide page: see the `Guide sections` instructions below for more information.
-> 8. Delete all these comments before publishing your content.

-> **Note:** the instructions above are for a simple guide that can accommodate a few pages only: if you require more complicated structures, please contact @supernord
+{% include callout.html type="note" content="the instructions above are for a simple guide that can accommodate a few pages only: if you require more complicated structures, please contact @supernord" %}

 ## About